 This includes soft drink or other carbonated beverages, soda water, mineral water, purified water, beer ale, or other malt drink of any alcoholic content, mixed wine drink, mixed spirit drink, wine coolers, etc. If a deposit was paid on a beverage container, it can be returned for a refund.
 If a deposit was not paid on the beverage container, the container should be recycled.
 If beverage containers are found in your household trash for landfill collection, the refuse will not be taken until the resident removes recyclables from the trash.

 Construction materials containing asbestos must be disposed of at a licensed disposal site.
-For information about removal of asbestos by homeowners, go to: www.cpsc.gov/cpscpub/pubs/453.html.
+Click here for more information about removal of asbestos by homeowners.

 Construction Materials